JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-function-app-eventhubtrigger.png)

-10. At the bottom of the page (use the scrollbar of the page), you have to fill in the field 'Name your function'.
-Change `EventHubTriggerCSharp1` into `TechDaysEventHubTriggerFunction`
+10. At the bottom of the selected template page (use the scrollbar of the current page), you have to fill in the field 'Name your function'.
+Change `EventHubTriggerCSharp1` into `IoTWorkshopEventHubFunction`
 11. In the field 'Event Hub name' you will have to pass the *remembered* name of the Event Hub eg. `iotworkshop-eh` *Note: in lower case*
 12. The 'Event Hub connection' field can be filled by pressing the `new` link
 13. A blade with an empty list of connection strings will be shown.
 Press `Add a connection string`